biojava/biojava-tutorial/structure/special.md

 ## Chromophores

-A chromophore is the part of a molecule responsible for its color.
+A [http://en.wikipedia.org/wiki/Chromophore](chromophore) is the part of a molecule responsible for its color.
 Several proteins, such as GFP contain a chromopohre that consists of three modified residues.
 BioJava represents this as a single group in terms of atoms, however as three amino acids when creating the amino acid sequences.

 ```java